-When I was a child, my family used to holiday in Weston Super Mare, on the Somerset coast – year after year.
-Occasionally, we would make the run out to Longleat Zoo – to marvel at the animals and the big house.
-Our first visit was probably about 1985, it was here that I noticed, that a Doctor Who exhibition was on – at Longleat.
+When I was a child, my family used to regularly holiday in Weston Super Mare, on the Somerset coast.
+Occasionally, we would make the short run to Longleat Zoo – to marvel at the animals and the big stately house.
+Our first visit was in 1985, it was here that I noticed, for the fiest time; the Doctor Who exhibition.

-I made my way to the exhibition and gazed in wonder as the entrance to the exhibition was the actual Tardis Blue box.
-It was as if, you were actually stepping into the Tardis itself and walking around the exhibit but all contained within the Tardis box.
-Ok, so the Tardis had a huge room attached to the back, but I was 6 years old – so I bought into it!
+As I made my way over to the exhibition, I gazed in wonder at the Tardis Blue box entrance.
+It was as if, you were actually stepping into a huge exhibit bit contained magically with the Tardis police box itself.
+Ok, so the Tardis had a huge room attached to the back, but I was 6 years old – so I bought into the magic!

-The visitor walked past enclosure – after enclosure of different monsters, as if you were in a Tardis zoo; which housed dangerous monsters in enclosure-after-enclosure, behind plexi-glass screens.
+The visitor would walked past enclosure after enclosure of different Doctor Who monsters.
+It was, as if you were in a zoo; which housed dangerous monsters, behind plexi-glass screens.

-Each room was accompanied by animatronic movements, sounds and loud ominous music which made the experience – a bit scary for young kids.
-I vaguely remember a warning present on the door (that young kids should be accompanied by adults).
+Each room was accompanied by animatronic movements, sounds – and loud ominous music; which heightened the experience – and made it abit scary for young kids.
+I vaguely remember a warning present on the entrance (that young kids should be accompanied by adults).

 My personal highlights, were seeing the Cybermen; who I always liked the most – and Davros.
-Davros was just as ugly in the flesh – as he was on TV.
-Seeing the actual ‘official’ Doctor costumes on display, used to create a pang of excitement – as if they were all real.
+Davros was just as ugly in the flesh – as on TV.
+Seeing the actual ‘official’ Doctor costumes on display also, used to create a pang of excitement.

-The attraction moved on, to a central room which had a working Tardis console going up and down.
-There was a big screen, which showed clips from the programme.
+The attraction moved on, to a central room which had a working Tardis console (going up and down).
+There was a big screen, which showed clips from the programmes history.
 When I was there, they were always showing the Doctors regenerations – back to back.

-Sometimes, there would even be a tour-guide available, who took groups of people through the exhibition; explaining who the monsters were and which episode they appeared in.
+Sometimes, there would even be a tour-guide present, who would take groups of people through the exhibition; explaining who the monsters were and which episodes they appeared in.